 You might also like my guide to the best things to do in Key West.

 Whether you’re in Key West for a celebration like a bachelor or bachelorette party or even a quieter, romantic trip, there’s something for you on this list.
 I’ve tried to give you an idea of what to expect at each bar and at the end I’ve included both a map and a checklist.
 Print them, laminate them, drag then to every bar and love them.
 Just don’t forget to have a margarita in Margaritaville for me (‘here’s to Indiana Jo’ * crowd cheers *).

 1. Captain Tony’s Saloon for the oldest bar

 We may as well start with the oldest bar in Key West.
 If you want to sip a beer in an historic institution, get to Captain Tony’s Saloon.
 Find out more: Captain Tony’s Saloon Website.

 Live music with great service, at Sloppy Joe’s a dance floor is set up from 9:30 p.m. so those still standing can practice their dance moves.
 If you want to party late, you’ll probably find your way here.
 This is my favourite bar – I’ve had a consistently good time here.
 Find out more: Sloppy Joe’s Website.

 Fun fact: this was a popular spot for old Hemingway (though I suspect most of the bars in Key West were).

 3. Green Parrot for a local vibe

 Despite being so close to Duval, Green Parrot has a more local vibe and is perfect if you want a chilled beer in a chilled atmosphere.
 Also, it’s over 100 years old so it must be doing something good.
-This is one of the Key West bars you really must go to.
-Oce upon a time it used to be the last bar on US Highway 1.
-Maybe it still is?
-Find out more: Green Parrot Website.
+This is one of the places you really must go to.
+Once upon a time it used to be the last bar on US Highway 1.
+Find out more: Green Parrot.